 With Universal Analytics, marketers used Bounce Rate and Session Duration to determine how many quality visitors they were getting on their site.
 Now, they can assess their site using more granular engagement metrics based on specific actions.

 Instead of focusing on Session Duration, GA4 now shows engagement actions on each page and screen.
-Google has begun using the phrase, “screens” so as to better include mobile traffic and engagement.
+Google has begun using “screens” to better include mobile traffic and engagement.
 This is another improvement over UA, which was very desktop-centric.

 Google Analytics 4 also has a new section called, Engaged Sessions.
 This aligns with Google’s shift towards measuring engagement rather than just traffic.

-If we had to pick one thing to applaud Google for regarding GA4, it’s tracking events automatically.
+If we had to pick one thing to applaud Google regarding GA4, it automatically tracks events.

 The following events are automatically tracked in Google Analytics 4, except for phone calls, which can be tracked through the WhatConverts + Google Analytics integration.

-Google can automatically track these actions (except phone calls) as Events, but you do have to go in and mark Events you want tracked as Conversions<.
+Google can automatically track these actions (except phone calls) as Events, but you have to go in and mark Events you want to be tracked as Conversions<.

 For instance, “scrolling” is an Event that you wouldn’t want to mark as a Conversion.
-If a user fills out a form, however, that’s the type of Event you want tracked as a Conversion.
+However, if a user fills out a form, that’s the type of Event you want to be tracked as a Conversion.

 Marking events as conversions is a one-click process.

-In the old Universal Analytics, tracking Events as Conversions was five-step process that looked like this:
+In the old Universal Analytics, tracking Events as Conversions was a five-step process that looked like this:

-Go to Admin —> Goals —> New Goal —> Create template —> Name it.
+Go to Admin —> Goals —> New Goal —> Create a template —> Name it.

 Here’s an example of an important business question that Google Analytics still can’t answer.
 Which marketing channels deliver your $1,000 leads, and which marketing channels deliver your $10,000 leads?